craic/pi_power/README.md

+The **software** consists of two python scripts:

+[pi_power.py](pi_power.py) monitors the battery voltage and handles shutdown of the system when the battery runs out, or when the user pushes a button.
+It writes the current battery status to a file.

+[pi_power_leds.py](pi_power_leds.py) checks the status file and sets a red or green led according to that.

+# Hardware

 ![Breadboard](/images/pi_power_breadboard_small.png)

 Here is a larger version of this [layout](https://github.com/craic/pi_power/images/pi_power_breadboard.png)

-The software consists of two python scripts:

-pi_power.py

-This monitors the ADC and the pushbutton and updates the power status file.

-pi_power_leds.py

-This checks the power status file and sets one of two LEDs accordingly.

 # Notes

+Please take a look at the [Wiki](https://github.com/craic/pi_power/wiki/Pi-Power-Wiki) for more background.

 The power on / power off machinery is taken from the [LiPoPi](https://github.com/NeonHorizon/lipopi) project from Daniel Bull, which I have contributed to.